aleshaleksey/fansys23/00-overview.md

 ___
 ### A word on HiT, NAP, SAP and other 3 letter words

-This introduction leaves a lot of unanswered questions, such as "how do I attack?", "saves defend against indirect attacks, but what about direct attacks?", "why am I even playing this?" and probably quite a few more.
-Before looking for answers in other chapters, we present a brief answer to the first two.
+This introduction leaves a lot of unanswered questions, such as "how do I attack?", "saves defend against indirect attacks, but what about direct attacks?".
+These questions, and potentially a few others, are answered in this chapter.

 #### HiT